Daughter of Silence

 Daughter of Silence (1961) is a crime novel by Australian author Morris West.

+The book was a best seller in Australia and was adapted into a play.

 Plot outline

 In mid-summer in a Tuscan village a twenty-four-year-old woman shoots the town's mayor dead in revenge for the death of her mother during the war.
 The subsequent trial brings out secrets both personal and political.

+The woman's case is taken up by the son-in-law of Italy’s most famous advocate, whose house guest is an Australian psychiatrist.
+The Mayor had been a partisan leader in the war who desired the mother.
+The mother refused the Mayor so he had her arrested on fake charges of collaboration, raped her and had her shot.
+The girl was eight years old at the time and plotted revenge.